Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Fitting Bayesian ARD Models

 Other advanced inference procedures have also been considered to perform Bayesian inference when modeling ARD. \citet{jones2021scalable} propose a variational inference scheme to model ARD where the underlying network is generated from a mixed membership stochastic block model \citep{airoldi2008mixed}.
 Variational inference (VI) is an alternative approach to doing Bayesian inference with substantial differences to MCMC approaches.
 Instead of collecting samples from the true posterior distribution using MCMC, VI seeks to find a class of distributions which can approximate the true posterior.
-Thus VI is well suited to problems where massive datasets are available and more traditional methods may not be computationally feasible \citep{blei2017variational}.
+Thus VI is well suited to problems where massive datasets are available and more traditional methods may not be computationally feasible \citep{blei2017variational}, {but it may generate samples that do not accurately reflect the true posterior and underlying uncertainty.}